 We have good commercial relations with each of our customers and we believe they will be able to meet their commitments under their charter agreements with us.
 Part of our business strategy is to grow our customer base.
-If our existing charters with CSCL Asia, HL USA, APM or COSCON were terminated, based on current charter rates, we do not believe we could recharter such vessels at rates equal to or higher than our existing rates over similar time periods.
+If our existing charters with CSCL Asia, HL USA, APM, COSCON, CSAV or MOL were terminated, based on current charter rates, we do not believe we could recharter such vessels at rates equal to the existing rates over similar time periods.
 If our existing charters are terminated and market rates continue to decline, we may recharter our vessels at lower rates, adversely affecting our results of operations, financial condition and ability to pay dividends.
-We believe that our charterers are financially strong and will be able to meet their obligations to us under our time charters.